-None of the patients required postoperative Intensive Care Unit (ICU) admission and the mean length of hospitalization was 3.5 days (range 3-5 days).
-At average follow-up of 18.8 months (range 3-83) one patient reported persistent hematuria 3 months postoperatively and therefore underwent a secondary transposition procedure which incorporated patch venoplasty using the great saphenous vein.
+None of the patients required postoperative ICU admission, and the mean length of hospitalization was 3.5 days (range 3-5 days).
+At an average follow-up of 18.8 months (range 3-83) one patient reported persistent hematuria 3 months postoperatively and, therefore, underwent a secondary transposition procedure which incorporated patch venoplasty using the great saphenous vein.
 This ultimately leads to symptom resolution.
 In the remaining patients, symptoms resolved after the index operation.
 Postoperative CTA performed by all the patients confirmed patent LRV without signs of new compression.